dehydratedpotato/FrequencyStats/README.md

 ___

-# Deets
+## Project Deets
-Once upon a time, I created a command line tool, the [SocPowerBuddy](https://github.com/BitesPotatoBacks/SocPowerBuddy), the soul purpose of which was to provide _real_ per-core frequency metrics on Apple Silicon without needing sudo.
-I thought that it would be cool to make an efficient little menu bar app based on it!
+Once upon a time, I created a command line tool, the [SocPowerBuddy](https://github.com/BitesPotatoBacks/SocPowerBuddy); the soul purpose of which was to provide _real_ per-core frequency metrics on Apple Silicon without needing sudo.
+I thought that it would be cool to make an efficient little menu bar app based on it, which doesn't need a daemon or a kext!

 I hope to add Intel support someday, but to follow my personal rule for this project, it needs to be a rootless implementation...

-# Installation
+## Installation
 You can download the latest version [here!](https://github.com/BitesPotatoBacks/FrequencyStats/releases)

-# Requirements
+## Requirements
 For Now, you'll need an Apple Silicon machine running Big Sur (macOS 11) or newer to use this app.

-___

-# WIP Features
+## WIP Features
 - [x] ~~Cluster Frequencies~~
 - [x] ~~Cluster Graphs~~
 - [x] ~~Per-Core Frequencies~~